Why the success of the circular economy is owned by chemicals

 The circular economy will only be successful in the long term if customers are confident in the quality of recycled material.
 Otherwise, they will demand virgin materials, and the attempt to establish a circular economy will fail.

 If you have any ideas on how to simplify your work when dealing with toxicity, let’s get in touch.
 I would be happy to share thoughts.
-And if you have problems we could help you solve, please let me know.
-We are happy to help you in your journey towards sustainable products.
+And we would be happy to help in your journey towards sustainable products.

 I am eager to increase the environmental awareness of our society, and I believe that everyone can contribute to a more sustainable world, every day.
 At PRé we provide companies with both the knowledge and the tools to improve their products and services.
 I am excited to work for an organisation that is involved in developing sustainable initiatives.